marijnh/Eloquent-JavaScript/19_paint.md

 {{index "canvas (HTML tag)"}}

-The component keeps track of the current picture, so that it can access it when saving.
+The component keeps track of the current picture so that it can access it when saving.
 To create the image file, it uses a `<canvas>` element that it draws the picture on (at a scale of one pixel per pixel).

 {{index "toDataURL method", "data URL"}}

-The `toDataURL` method on a canvas creates a URL that starts with `data:`.
+The `toDataURL` method on a canvas element creates a URL that starts with `data:`.
 Unlike `http:` and `https:` URLs, data URLs contain the whole resource in the URL itself.
-They are usually very long, but they allow us to create working links to arbitrary pictures in the browser, which is just what we need.
+They are usually very long, but they allow us to create working links to arbitrary pictures, right here in the browser.

 {{index "a (HTML tag)", "download attribute"}}